 Unmotivated gardeners might want to try growing Japanese junipers.
 Not only are they easy and uncomplaining but they fill in hillsides, create a carpet under trees, set off pathways, or just make a statement as a solo specimen.

 The Japanese juniper plant is hardy to USDA zone 4.
 It can withstand very cold temperatures or periods of drought.
-The plant gets no taller than two feet (61 cm.) but can spread twice that dimension.
+The plant gets no taller than 2 feet (61 cm.) but can spread twice that dimension.
 The bark is an attractive reddish brown and scaly.
 Occasionally, tiny round cones can be seen in the pointed leaves.

 Growing Japanese Junipers